jcubic/lips/docs/docs/lips/intro.md

 ;; ==> #(1 +nan.0 +nan.0)
 ```

 This is classic issue with functions that accept more than one argument.
-You have samilar issue
-in JavaScript:
+You have similar issue in JavaScript:

 ```javascript
 ["1", "2", "3"].map(parseInt)